Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Algorithms

 \subsection{Subgraph merging}

-After constructing the list of edge-disjoint subgraphs, we compute all the NAC-colorings for each of them using the naive algorithm with monochromatic classes and improved check on cycles.
+After constructing the list of edge-disjoint subgraphs, we compute all the NAC-colorings for each of them using the naive algorithm with NAC-mono classes and improved check on cycles.
 Then the results need to be merged to obtain the NAC-colorings of the original graph using the NAC-product.
-Since checking every coloring in the NAC-product is a costly operation, we try to minimize the work that has to be done.
-The complexity of the task grows with the size of the merged subgraphs (as \IsNACColoring{} depends on the size of the graph checked) and also with the number of NAC-colorings found in each subgraph.
-It is also important to note that in case the merged subgraphs have no vertices in common, we get the whole NAC-product.
+Since checking every coloring in the NAC-product is a~costly operation, we try to minimize the work that has to be done.
+The complexity of the task grows with the size of the merged subgraphs (as \IsNACColoring{} depends on the size of the graph checked) and also with the number of NAC-colorings found in~each subgraph.
+It is also important to note that if the merged subgraphs have at most one vertex in common, we get the whole NAC-product.

 We describe two strategies.
 The first approach \MergeLinear{} is to take the sequence of subgraphs and merge them one by one.
 We merge the first and the second subgraph, then we merge this result with the third one and so on.
-We have tried also tree-like approach, i.e., to merge consecutive pairs and then recursively again, but the performance was worse.

-Another approach called \SharedVertices{} always merges the two subgraphs that have the most vertices in common with the goal to create as many new cycles as possible.
+We have tried also a tree-like approach, i.e., to merge consecutive pairs and then recursively again, but the performance was worse.
+Another approach, called \SharedVertices{}, always merges two subgraphs that have the most vertices in common with the goal of creating as many new cycles as possible.